 If you've got a life partner but no marriage (or civil union or domestic partnership) certificate, estate planning is a must.
 Without it, neither of you will inherit from each other—and neither of you will have a say in the other's end-of-life medical care.

-If you die without a valid will, state law will dictate where your solely owned property goes after your death, and it won’t go to an unmarried partner.
-Instead, your closest relatives, including your parents, would inherit.
-Similarly, only your spouse or someone you’ve appointed in a valid power of attorney are allowed to make medical decisions on your behalf if you’re incapacitated.
+If you die without a valid will, state law will dictate where your solely owned property goes after your death, and it won't go to an unmarried partner.
+Instead, if you have no children, your closest relatives, including your parents, would inherit.
+Similarly, only your spouse or someone you've appointed in a valid power of attorney is allowed to make medical decisions on your behalf if you're incapacitated.
 Fortunately, you can create the legal documents you need yourself.

-If you’re got some assets you care about, you should write a will, so you can leave your property to the recipients you choose: your partner, friends, charitable organizations.
-If you don’t write a will, much of what you leave behind will likely go to your parents or siblings, under your state’s laws.
-(Every state has “intestate succession” statutes, which list the relatives who inherit from someone who dies without a will.)
+If you're got some assets you care about, you should write a will, so you can leave your property to the recipients you choose: your partner, friends, charitable organizations.
+If you don't write a will and do not have children, much of what you leave behind will likely go to your parents or siblings, under your state's laws.
+(Every state has intestate succession statutes, which list the relatives who inherit from someone who dies without a will.)

 If you have young children, the other big reason for writing wills is to name a guardian for them.
 The guardian would raise the children if neither parent were able to.
 In that situation, the court would appoint someone as guardian.
 Unless there were a serious problem with the person the parents named in their wills, that's who the court would appoint.

 If both of you are legal parents of the children, then you'll want to name someone else as personal guardian, because a guardian won't be needed unless both parents are unavailable.
 If just one of you is a legal parent, name the other partner as the guardian.
 You may also want to write a letter, along with your will, to explain to the court why it's important for your partner to be the children's guardian.
 But be aware that if there's another legal parent in the picture, that person would probably take over raising the children.